-The second type of spontaneity, unknown to classical physics, corresponds to physically indetermined processes in the quantum domain, like the spontaneous creation of www.neuroquantology.com particle-antiparticle pairs of virtual particles (Kane, 2007).
-This type of spontaneity presents a significant conceptual difficulty for two reasons, both applicable to biology: One is that physically indetermined spontaneous processes apparently violate the law of energy conservation.
+The second type of spontaneity, unknown to classical physics, corresponds to physically indetermined processes in the quantum domain, like the spontaneous creation of particle-antiparticle pairs of virtual particles (Kane, 2007).
+This type of spontaneity presents a significant conceptual difficulty for two reasons, both applicable to biology: One is that physically indetermined spontaneous processes the apparently violate law of energy conservation.
 As Paul Davies (1983; p.162) expresses it;